SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Swift expands their capabilities beyond what is possible in other languages.

 In addition to these simple types,
-Swift introduces some less familiar (but very powerful) advanced types:
+Swift incorporates some less familiar (but very powerful) advanced types:

 * arbitrary groups of values of different types (known as :newTerm:`tuples`)
 * types that can be either a known value or a missing value (known as :newTerm:`optionals`)